Big-Brain-Coders/AniMoo/README.md

 Our application was deployed with [_**Galaxy**_](https://galaxy-guide.meteor.com/deploy-guide.html).
 You can view a deployed version of our application [**here**](https://animoooo.meteorapp.com/).

 ## The Team
-_**AniMoo**_ was an application developed for the Meteor Hackathon 2021
+_**AniMoo**_ was an application developed for the Meteor Hackathon 2021 competition.

-If you would like more information on our team members, please see the links below.
+If you would like to view more information on our team members, please see the provided links and emails below.

 - [Kyra Ikeda](https://kyraikeda.github.io/) - kyrai@hawaii.edu
 - [Eric Lam](https://airyclam.github.io/) - lameric@hawaii.edu